TheWilley/sURLs/README.md

    exit
    ```

-   If hosting on a server such as Azure or docker hub, access the CLI of the container trough it and run the same commands.
+   If hosting on a server such as Azure or docker hub, access the CLI of the container trough it and run the same commands to migrate prisma.

-6. **Access sURLs Service:**
+7. **Access sURLs Service:**
    With the container set up and migrations completed, you can now access the sURLs service using the port you specified.

 ## Authentication